LamrotG/ChatApp/README.md

 No manual JavaFX installation is required.

 How to Run the Application
-1. Clone the repository
-git clone <repository-url>
+1. Clone the repository, git clone <repository-url>
 cd ChatApp

 2. Start the server